 Chaired by Women for Women International

 Interventions that promote resilience, gender equality, and women's economic empowerment often disrupt traditional gender norms, and spurring growing fears of increased violence against women involved in economic programming.
 DFID's What Works to Prevent Violence program has produced rigorous evidence on the most effective interventions to address violence against women and girls.
 This session presented research and learning from three 'What Works' projects in conflict-affected contexts.
 Lessons learned through this program must inform program design to avoid any increase in violence and other unintended consequences while simultaneously promoting household and community resilience, particularly in conflict-affected environments.

 Harnessing the Power of Data for Financial Resilience

 Chaired by DAI

 Digital technology is undoubtedly one of the strongest tools to foster financial inclusion for unbanked populations, but can easily fall apart if the financial ecosystem is uncooperative.
-The session will explore how data generated through a PAYGO intervention can be instrumental to engage the financial sector and other market players to go rural.
-We will discover how data can be used to scale up offerings for credit and others services for rural communities.
-With generous time allocated for discussion, participants will work together with their peers to identify future challenges in paving the path to enhance community resilience through use of data.
+The session explored how data generated through a PAYGO intervention can be instrumental to engage the financial sector and other market players to go rural.
+We discovered how data can be used to scale up offerings for credit and others services for rural communities.
+With generous time allocated for discussion, participants worked together with their peers to identify future challenges in paving the path to enhance community resilience through use of data.